 Ease of Use

-In order to optimize downhill performance, the XT FreeTour is built with "overlap construction".
+To optimize downhill performance, the XT FreeTour is built with "overlap construction".
 This means that the entire boot is two pieces.
-In order to get in and out of the boot, one must flex overlapping flaps out of the way on both cuff and lower boot.
+To get in and out of the boot, one must flex overlapping flaps out of the way on both cuff and lower boot.
 "Three piece" or "tongue constructed" boots have a front tongue that folds out of the way for entry.
 In short, it is easier to get in and out of tongue boots than overlap boots.
-In some instances this difference is unimportant.
+In some instances, this difference is unimportant.
 If you can put your boots on in a warm lodge or hut, it doesn't matter very much.
 If you are on the tailgate of your car in a cold and windy parking lot or, even worse, in a tent on an expedition, overlap boots can be a battle not worth fighting.
-For this reason alone, and we know it may seem silly but trust us, we don't recommend the XT Freetour for overnight ski touring camping.
+For this reason alone, and we know it may seem silly, but trust us, we don't recommend the XT Freetour for overnight ski touring camping.

 Otherwise, the four standard buckles, velcro power strap, and tightly engineered walk-mode are familiar and reliable.
-The external walk mode switches on boots like the TLT7 Performance and Dynafit Radical Boot are easier to operate, but not by much.
-We found the walk mode switch of the Tecnica Zero G to be a little more finicky than that on the XT Freetour.
+The external walk mode switches on newer designed boots are easier to operate, but not by much.

 One major attribute of the XT FreeTour 130 is its sole.
 This model of boot is more versatile - in terms of binding compatibility - than any other in our test.
 Like all the boots we tested, and this is how we tested all of them, the Lange can be used in modern "tech" style touring bindings.
 These are the best for all sorts of backcountry skiing.
 Also, the sole of the Lange is built to be compatible (and safe for use) with so-called Walk To Ride (WTR) alpine resort bindings.
 For use in-bounds, WTR bindings are better than touring bindings.
 The XT Freetour boots, then, are more versatile for those that want boots for inbounds and out.

-The XT FreeTour comes in LV (Low Volume) version.
-As the only boot in our test that does that, it further enhances its award winning status.
+comes in LV (Low Volume) version.
+As the only boot in our test that does that, it further enhances its award-winning status.